apache/echarts-doc/en/option/component/toolbox.md

 ## show(boolean) = true

-Whether to show tool box component.
+Whether to show toolbox component.

 ## orient(string) = 'horizontal'

-The layout orientation of tool box's icon.
+The layout orientation of toolbox's icon.

 Options:
 + 'horizontal'
 + 'vertical'

 ## itemSize(number) = 15

-The size of tool box's icon.
+The size of toolbox's icon.

 ## itemGap(number) = 10

-The gap between each icon of tool box.
-There is horizontal gap in horizontal layout, while vertical gap in vertical layout.
+The gap between each icon of toolbox.
+It is horizontal gap in horizontal layout, while vertical gap in vertical layout.

 ## showTitle(boolean) = true

 Whether to show the title of each tool icon when mouse hovers.

 ## feature(Object)
-The configuration item of each tool.
+The configuration item for each tool.

-Besides all the internally installed tool buttons, tool button still can be user-defined.
+Besides the tools we provide, user-defined toolbox is also supported.

-Notes: the user-defined tool name could only starts with  `my`.
-See the `myTool1` and `myTool2` in the below example:
+Notes: User-defined tool name could only start with `my`, like `myTool1` and `myTool2` in the below example:

 ```javascript
 {